antoBit/antodev/src/blog/2023-01-26-expose-your-work.md

 ## But how does it work?

-When using ngrok, we can expose a web server on our machine, for example, a Node.js application running on /localhost:8000/ to the outer world by starting ngrok.
-The service will create a tunnel between our machine and the internet using a /random URL/ that we can share with other people.
+When using ngrok, we can expose a web server on our machine, for example, a Node.js application running on *localhost:8000* to the outer world by starting ngrok.
+The service will create a tunnel between our machine and the internet using a *random URL* that we can share with other people.

 ```bash
 ngrok http 8000